SAFECIC News Site

 Professional Boundaries Training

-SAFEcic is pleased to announce the launch of a new training course focused on safeguarding professional boundaries within their own roles and responsibilities.
+The Professional Boundaries Training course professional boundaries within a manager's own role and responsibilities.
 The course is designed for managers of all those who work or volunteer directly, with children, young people, adults at risk and/or their families or carers.
-All delegates must already have current Safeguarding training certificates in place, as relevant to their role, prior to attending this course.
+All delegates must already have current Safeguarding training certificates in place, as relevant to their role, prior to attending this live 2 hour course via Zoom.

-This two-hour live via Zoom course will allow delegates to gain an understanding of the concept of the duty of care and the code of conduct required when working with children, young people and adults who may be at risk.
+Delegates will gain an understanding of the concept of the duty of care and the code of conduct required when working with children, young people and adults who may be at risk.
 We look at issues which challenge professional boundaries in the organisation and debate possible scenarios and the actions that need to be taken when there is a concern that professional boundaries have been breached.

 The course includes a digital resource pack and certificate of attendance or each delegate, valid for three years